scalalandio/chimney/docs/docs/under-the-hood.md

     these collections to accumulate errors and add indices/keys to the error information

 For each of these `Rule` might decide whether the case should be handled.
-Some of these rules needs to be tested before some other rules (e.g. there might be several `Rule`s for `AnyVal`s with specific order) and have no requirements about other rules (e.g. `Rule`s handling `Option`s might be unrelated to `Rule`s handling `AnyVal`s and not affect each other).
+Some of these rules needs to be tested before some other rules (e.g. there might be several `Rule`s for `AnyVal`s with a specific order) and have no requirements about other rules (e.g. `Rule`s handling `Option`s might be unrelated to `Rule`s handling `AnyVal`s and not affect each other).

 #### Product types